-Individual lessons in instrumental or vocal performance are required for no less than four semesters (BA), or no less than seven semesters (B.Mus.).
+Individual lessons in instrumental or vocal performance are required for no less than four semesters (BA), or no less than seven semesters (B.Mus.) and no less than 8 semesters (BA.Perf).
 Applied music students are required to perform before a faculty jury for each semester of study.
 The faculty jury will provide critique and a grade of the performance.
 Bachelor of Arts in Music students must complete and pass the applied lesson sequence through the MUS 273 level by the end of the sixth semester of study, or they may be dismissed from the major.
 Bachelor of Arts students who wish to continue in the applied lesson sequence beyond the MUS 273 level will be accommodated based upon instructor availability and at the discretion of either the vocal or instrumental coordinator.

 Non-Music Majors, B.A. in Arts & Letters students, or Music Majors focusing on a secondary instrument may enroll in MUS 112 (half-hour) lessons.
 MUS 112 lessons are only offered to students participating in Music Department ensemble and with the permission of the Music Department Chair.
 Students in MUS 112 lessons may not perform a recital, and are not required to perform a jury.
 Students may continue MUS 112 Applied Lessons for subsequent semesters at the discretion of the Area Coordinator and the Music Department Chair.